ianneub/heroku-buildpack-logstash/readme.md

 stock s3 filter uses a local filesystem which is incompatible with heroku.
 A pull request has been submitted, but until then, we just unzip and then patch the standard s3 input filter.

+# Index Rebuilding

+There are times when you are going to want/need to rebuild one or more indicies.
+E.g., when enhancing the logstash configs, or when changing index properties, etc.

+The first step of doing this is understanding which set of raw S3 logs need to be re-indexed and what the datestamp is on the last log that is NOT to be part of the index.

+The logstash process uses the sincedb file in papertrail.steller.co/sincedb as the timestamp of the last file that it has processed.
+Set this file to a few minutes after the last file thats part of the last index to be preserved.
+E.g., if you are rebuilding indicies for 4/18 and beyond, look at the last file in the dt=2014-04-17 bucket and upload a new sincedb with that files modified time (+ a few minutes).
+This will ensure that this file is not processed and that the next one that is is also the beginning of a new index boundary.
+A typical sincedb will look like: "2014-04-17 20:07:00 -0700"

+* Stop the steller-logstash process with: heroku ps:scale worker=0 --app steller-logstash
+* go to found.no and delete indicies that need to be rebuilt
+* upload a new version of sincedeb into papertrail.steller.co/sincedb
+* Restart steller-logstash with: heroku ps:scale worker=1 --app steller-logstash

 # License

 The MIT License (MIT)